-The Hidden Health Care Tax on Wisconsin employers has continued to grow, reaching $960 million in 2013 alone.
-This nearly $1 billion tax is the result of Wisconsin’s BadgerCare (Medicaid) program only paying for 65 percent of the cost of hospital care for patients, resulting in health care costs getting shifted over to private payers.
-This Hidden Health Care tax rivals what is paid by Wisconsin families and businesses through the state’s motor fuel tax ($999 million) and corporate income tax ($967 million).
+The Hidden Health Care Tax on Wisconsin employers has continued to grow, reaching $1.1 billion in 2016 alone.
+This tax is the result of Wisconsin’s BadgerCare (Medicaid) program only paying for 65 percent of the cost of hospital care for patients, resulting in health care costs getting shifted over to private payers.
+This Hidden Health Care tax rivals what is paid by Wisconsin families and businesses through the state’s motor fuel tax ($1 billion) and corporate income tax ($921 million).

 Wisconsin's Medicaid reimbursement rates are the 2nd worst in the country.
 Help cut the Hidden Health Care Tax on Wisconsin families by encouraging your legislator to increase Medicaid reimbursement for Wisconsin's hospitals.